ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

    Both of these would avoid the problem, but both rules are dissimilar from how layout heralding is handled in other Haskell constructs.

- - `\mcase`-expressions with zero patterns could only be allowed if the expression contains guards.
+ - Expressions with zero patterns could be allowed only if the expression contains guards, rather than always being allowed.
-   This would make them somewhat less consistent, but it is how lambda expressions work (i.e. `\ -> ...` is illegal) and only disallows expressions that are needlessly verbose (i.e.
+   This would make them somewhat less consistent, but it is how lambda expressions work (i.e. `\ -> ...` is illegal) and only disallows expressions that are needlessly verbose (e.g.
    `\mcase -> exp` can always be replaced by `exp`).

- - `\case` could be deprecated, since all its use cases would be subsumed by `\mcase`, albeit with additional parentheses around patterns that consist of more than one token.
-However, the discussion of this proposal has shown that such a deprecation would be a controversial change of its own and that some working out has to be done as to the exact details of it, thus, this might be better suited to being its own, separate proposal.
-Combined with this, an alternative to the keyword would be to reuse `\case` and change the way it works to the behaviour described in this proposal.
+ - For (1) and (3), `\case` could be deprecated, since all its use cases (except for those involving `-XEmptyCase`) would be subsumed by these alternatives.
+However, the discussion of this proposal has shown that such a deprecation would be a controversial change in its own right, and that some working out has to be done as to the exact details of it, thus, this might be better suited to being its own, separate proposal.

- - There are also other alternatives for the keyword that have been raised: `\cases` and `\mcase`.

  - The possibility to have a construct similar to `-XMultiWayIf` but without the keyword, i.e. using guards directly as an expression, was also raised in the discussion.
-If this were to be used instead of `\mcase` expressions, any pattern matching would have to be done with pattern guards.
+If this were to be used, any pattern matching would have to be done with pattern guards.

 ## Implementation Plan